1957 Ramnad riots

 The Ramnad riots or the Mudukulathur riots were a series of violent clashes that occurred between July and September 1957 in the Ramnad district and in southern Tamil Nadu, India.
-The violence was between Thevars supporting the Forward Bloc, and pro-Congress Dalit Pallars, and was triggered by a by-election held in the aftermath of the Madras Legislative Assembly elections of earlier that year.
+The violence was between Maravars, Kudumbars, supporting the Forward Bloc, and pro-Congress Nadars, Kudumbars Pallars, and was triggered by a by-election held in the aftermath of the Madras Legislative Assembly elections of earlier that year.
 42 Dalits were killed during the riots.

 Background

 Treatment of Dalits

 Ramanathapuram district was deemed to be infamous for its brutal caste based discrimination during the colonial era of the 1930s.
 Dalits were denied any type of symbols linked with superior social position.
-In his book, J. H. Hutton, the then Census Commissioner, explained the eight restrictions enforced on Dalits by Upper castes, including a ban on the use of jewellery, ornaments and education.
+In his book, J. H. Hutton, the then Census Commissioner, explained the eight restrictions enforced on Dalits by Upper castes, including a ban on the use of jewelry, ornaments and education.
 This system was subsequently re-established with a stricter collection of 11 restrictions.

 Rise of Dalits

 In the 1930s, with the support of Christian missionaries, Dalits became educated and economically strengthened.
 As Dalits gained access to jobs and education, they started to assert themselves.
 But at the other side, the Thevars stayed disadvantaged in education and, as reported in the Government Order in 1957, they were unable to "align themselves with the present democratic reality and could not accept that the feudal system was rapidly disappearing."

-Due to the rise of Immanuel Sekaran, there was a huge change in society in the form of resistance to caste exploitation by Dalit workers, particularly in the southern districts as well as from left-wing movements in the Thanjavur district.
+Due to the rise of Immanuel Sekaran, there was a huge change in society in the form of resistance to caste exploitation by low-caste and Dalit workers, particularly in the southern districts as well as from left-wing movements in the Thanjavur district.
 This led to increased awareness amongst Dalits, who used the opportunities available in the government through the policy of reservations.
 The Social Scientist M. S. S. Pandian described that migrating to greener pastures and later returning to their villages and investing in agriculture enhanced their financial base, which ultimately led to Dalits, starting to assert themselves.